Can You Get A Perm While Pregnant?

 Image: Shutterstock

 Try dyeing your hair with Indigo henna.
 It has traditionally been used in Asia to cover grays and add rich copper-red tones to the hair.
 It is completely natural as it is sourced from a plant that stains the hair red when it reacts with the hair pigments.
 Since henna is safe, it is also used to adorn pregnant bellies as henna tattoos.
-And to use henna you don’t even require to visit a salon, now you can color your hair in the comfort of your home.
+And to use henna you don’t even need to visit a salon, now you can color your hair in the comfort of your home.
+You can also use organic dyes devoid of harsh chemicals such as PPD and ammonia.

 3. Color Your Hair